ietxaniz/vscode-tsglance/README.md

 ## Usage
 - Open a TypeScript project in Visual Studio Code.
 - Access the TSGLANCE pane from the Activity Bar to view the tree of TypeScript entities.
+- Click on "Load data" menu item on the opened view to load TypeScript entities from your src folder.
 - Click on any entity for quick navigation and detailed insights.

 ## License